Billboarding

 Compare this first-person terrain walker with a stroll you've taken through a park:

 Constructing plant meshes in a modeling tool is onerous.
-Plants are small, intricate, and flat.
+Plants are small, intricate, and relatively flat.
 Populating an entire field with 3D flora adds a lot of vertices to a scene.
 For these reasons, many game developers prefer to render plants as simple quadrilaterals textured with flat images like this one:

 In the renderer below, 1000 quadrilaterals have been randomly positioned around the terrain.
 Walk around and look for some disappointing behavior: